buzap/open-symbols/heroicons/README.md

 # Heroicons SF Symbols

-This directory contains SF Symbols converted from the Heroicons SVGs using [SymbolKit App](https://symbolkit.app).
+This directory contains SF Symbols converted from the Heroicons SVGs.

 ## License